bcatalin/nodejs_mongo_timeseries_predictive_analysis/README.md

 Step 3 : Install external dependencies

 ```
-  npm insatll
+  npm install
 ```

 Step 4 : Edit connection information

-* Go to the server.js file and edit the initializeConnectionInfo function to set the url to connect to your local JSON listener.
+	Go to the server.js file and edit the initializeConnectionInfo function to set the url to connect to your local JSON listener.

+Step 5 : Run application

 ```
-  npm insatll
+  node server.js
 ```

+Step 6:

+	View the application in your web browser at http://localhost:80

 ###Option 2: Bluemix